Ethan-Chew/UnifiedGoods/docs/testing.md

 ## Game Screen
 1. Ensure the game loads the correct product information for guessing the price.
 2. Test that the countdown timer works.
-3. Test the amount of time the user is able to guess. (tries)
+3. Test the amount of times the user is able to guess the price. (tries)
 4. Test the calculation for the discount is working properly.
 5. Check if results are stored in the database correctly.
 6. Check if the end screen results price is shown correctly